-The 3DDE Conference offers design and engineering professionals the chance to learn and meet the possibilities of 3D printing, and to look at design challenges from different perspectives.
-The following topics will be covered during the conference:
+The 3DDE Conference offered design and engineering professionals the chance to learn and meet the possibilities of 3D printing, and to look at design challenges from different perspectives.
+The following topics were covered during the conference:

 - The 3D printing value chain